More Than 400 Pounds of Weed Seized by Border Control (and Dog) in Cincinnati

 The shipments arrived in the port of Cincinnati “and while conducting canine operations, Bruno alerted to these dehumidifiers that were arriving from Ontario, Canada.”

 “Officers inspected the first shipment and discovered vacuum sealed bags hidden inside the dehumidifier cases.
 Officers tested the substance which was positive for marijuana.
-Officers then inspected all 12 dehumidifiers and discovered that each one had concealed bags containing marijuana-413 pounds in total,” Customs and Border Protection said in press release.
+Officers then inspected all 12 dehumidifiers and discovered that each one had concealed bags containing marijuana-413 pounds in total,” Customs and Border Protection said in a press release.

 CBP said that the shipment was “heading to a company based in Great Britain and the illicit narcotics had an approximate street value of $1.10 million.”